-To take in more of the beach, go to Stearn’s Warf for a stroll along the coast.
+To take in more of the beach, go to Stearn’s Wharf for a stroll along the coast.
 It’s specially pretty at sunset.
-You can also go kayaking, surfing, or paddle boarding on the Pacific Ocean.
+Bring inflatable kayaks or surfboards and enjoy the Pacific Ocean.
 If you are a newbie to the world of surfing or SUP, there are a lot of other beginners here so go have a blast.
 Then enjoy a seafood lunch or dinner at one of the many restaurants.
 Hotel: Hotel Californian (8.9) or The Ritz-Carlton Bacara (8.3)